Truffle-like Russulaceae

 Almost 30 species of these truffle-like milkcaps or russulas have been described in Europe, but their distribution is poorly known due to their hidden lifestyle.
 They are possibly very rare, but more knowledge is needed to assess their ecology and Red List status.

-Part of the Truffulales Project is to investigate the genomes of these species, to understand how this morphology has arisen several times in the evolutionary history of this family.
-To do so, we will focus on Russula messapica and Russula meridionalis.
+Part of the “Truffulales” Project is to investigate the genomes of these species, to understand how this morphology has arisen several times in the evolutionary history of this family.
+To do so, we need fresh fruiting bodies of any truffle-like Russula or Lactarius species.
+A special focus is on clades were species show both co-occurring regular and truffle-like morphologies, such as Russula messapica and Russula meridionalis.
 The latter species is always sequestrate, whereas the former forms both regular (var. messapica) and truffle-like morphologies (var. messapicoides).
+Moreover, we will also focus on the species Russula vinaceodora and Russula ammophila/amoenolens, which also show a variable degree of truffle-likeness.

 Where can you find these species?